scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Preparation Steps
 {:numbered="false"}

-Each party involved in a TRC signing ceremony must go through a few steps in preparation for the ceremony.
+Each party involved in a TRC signing ceremony MUST go through a few steps in preparation for the ceremony.
 This section outlines these steps.

 #### Preparatory Tasks of the Ceremony Administrator